Feel festive with these magical winter days out in the South WestPosted by Sophie Hesp on Nov 08, 2018

 Feel the magic in the air with a festive visit to Corfe Castle.
 With an array of enchanting events taking place throughout December in and around the striking ruins, kick-start your celebrations with the ‘Twelve Days of Christmas Family Quest’ and search for hidden shields scattered throughout the castle to secure an ancient siege coin as your prize.
 Try your hand at Christmas crafts and make your own festive decorations to liven up your home this December, using all natural materials inspired by Corfe Castle and its picturesque countryside surroundings.

-The rugged landscape is transformed into a mesmerising spectacle for the winter solstice on December 21st, where the public are advised to arrive bright and early to secure a spot to sit and watch the sunrise on the shortest day of the year.
-The castle opens at 7:15am, with a £10 entry ticket including breakfast and a hot drink served in the tea rooms after a magical sunrise.
+The rugged landscape is transformed into a mesmerising spectacle for the winter solstice every year, where the public are advised to arrive bright and early to secure a spot to sit and watch the sunrise on the shortest day of the year.